 Qatar has ulterior motives for being so altruistic, of course.
-By inserting itself into faraway conflicts (such as Israel-Palestine and the U.S. war in Afghanistan), it’s gaining future political capital.
-By cooperating with Iran – the supposed enemy of Sunni Arabs around the world – through their co-administration of the South Pars oil and gas fields or by some other avenue, it skillfully hedges its bets against a potential long-term enemy.
+By inserting itself into faraway conflicts (the Israel-Palestine, the U.S. war in Afghanistan), it gains future political capital.
+By cooperating with Iran – the supposed enemy of Sunni Arabs around the world – through, say, the co-administration of the South Pars oil and gas fields, it skillfully hedges its bets against a potential long-term enemy.
 By mediating conflicts, it expands its influence in ways uncommon to such a small nation.
 By being amenable to the prerogatives of so many other countries, it markets itself as an indispensable foreign ally.

 Qatar’s is a creative way to maintain national security and stability.
 But it works only so long as Qatar is generally seen as neutral.
 In the eyes of many of its Gulf peers, that perception changed during the Arab Spring, when its long-standing support for the Muslim Brotherhood became too much for other Arab countries to bear.
 (As my colleague Jacob Shapiro recently wrote, the Muslim Brotherhood threatens these governments in ways few other groups can.)
 Saudi Arabia et al. panicked as Islamist political parties supplanted entrenched regimes like theirs in Tunisia and Egypt and as uprisings broke out in Syria, Bahrain, Libya and Yemen.
 For them, no less than the sustainability of their regimes was at stake.